-Texas sales tax treatment of leases and rentals of tangible personal property according to Comptroller Rule 3.294.
-Key points include:
+Texas sales tax treatment of leases and rentals of tangible personal property is governed by Comptroller Rule 3.294.
+Below are the key points to understand:

 - Allows use of leased property for a specific period.